NLnetLabs/krill/README.md

-  WARNING: You will need to ensure that any Krill data files stored outside the container are writable by UID/GID 1012 (or whichever UID and GID values you used if you ran the container with --build-arg RUN_USER_UID and/or RUN_USER_GID) so that Krill is still able to write to the files.
+  WARNING: You will need to ensure that any Krill data files stored outside the container are writable by UID/GID 1012 (or whichever UID and GID values you used if you built your own image using --build-arg RUN_USER_UID and/or RUN_USER_GID) so that Krill is still able to write to the files.

 NOTE: 0.10.0-rc1 and -rc2 instances cannot be upgraded because of issue #870.